 In addition, our NOL carryforwards and other tax attributes are subject to review and possible adjustment by the Internal Revenue Service and state tax authorities.
 Furthermore, in general, under Section 382 of the U.S. Internal Revenue Code of 1986, as amended, our federal NOL carryforwards may be or become subject to an annual limitation in the event we have had or have in the future an "ownership change."
 For these purposes, an "ownership change" generally occurs if one or more stockholders or groups of stockholders who own at least 5% of a company's stock increase their ownership by more than 50 percentage points over their lowest ownership percentage within a rolling three-year period.
 Similar rules may apply under state tax laws.
 We have not yet determined the amount of the cumulative change in our ownership resulting from our initial public offering that occurred on February 14, 2023 (IPO) or other transactions, or any resulting limitations on our ability to utilize our NOL carryforwards and other tax attributes.
-However, we believe that our ability to our IPO.
+However, we believe that our ability to utilize our NOL carryforwards and other tax attributes to offset future taxable income or tax liabilities may be limited as a result of ownership changes, including changes related to our IPO.
 If we earn taxable income, such limitations could result in increased future income tax liability to us and our future cash flows could be adversely affected.
 We have recorded a full valuation allowance related to our NOL carryforwards and other deferred tax assets due to the uncertainty of the ultimate realization of the future benefits of those assets.